lior-armiev-microsoft/gbb-legal-plugin/README.md

         | CompliantCollection | StringCollection | List of relevan Policies
         | NonCompliantCollection | StringCollection | List of relevan Policies

-## User Interaction

-- (A video will be provided to demonstrate user interaction and main workflows.)

 ## Deployment to AKS or Docker

 The solution includes a Docker folder within the PromptFlow directory for deployment.
 After deployment in the PromptFlow connector, update the endpoint information.
 Ensure connection parameters for OpenAI and Azure Search are set correctly.